Fewer is the comparative of few (used with countable, plural nouns).

 Less is the comparative of little (mostly used before uncountable, singular nouns).

-- A secretary makes less money than a manager.
+- A receptionist would make less money than a director.

-- Last year we went to the seaside at every weekend, but now we have less time.
+- We used to go to the seaside every weekend, but now we have less time.

 - There were fewer eggs in the fridge than we had hoped.